 Fallen Leaf Lake is a small community up by one of the large lakes in the area.
 It is accessed via a one-lane road, so the drive is slow going, but at the south end of the lake, there is an impressive waterfall known as Glen Alpine Falls.
 I have been many times, and it is always worth the effort, especially in the spring when the falls are flowing.

 - Read more about Glen Alpine Falls

 My last recommendation is a hike to Cascade Falls.
 As you can tell, I like hiking and waterfalls, so I try to find many of them during my travels.
 This hike is almost back to Emerald Bay, and it is only 1.5 miles round trip.
 The hike takes you above Cascade Lake and down to the southwest side, where there is a beautiful waterfall.
 The waterfall itself is great, but the views of the lake are what put this trail above many of the others.

 - Read more about Cascade Falls

-There you have it, my list of 17 spots.
+There you have it, my list of 17 spots to see in Lake Tahoe.
 Let me know what I left off in the comments.